onemtc/terraform-wth/Student/Terraform-Challenge-03.md

 The goals for this challenge include understanding:

-- How to create a set of resources based on a list or count (loops)
+- How to create a set of resources based on a list or count (loops), eg iteration

 ## Challenges